 Only the first draw attempt for last stone advantage will be recorded for the Total Draw Distance required at the end of round robins to break unsolvable ties.
-The highest draw will NOT be counted in the Total Draw Distance (unless there are only two or three teams playing in the event).
+The highest draw will NOT be counted in the Total Draw Distance.